7 Strong Tips for Teaching Narrative Writing in Elementary Grades

 After your students practice introduction, you can get into the bulk of your writing… the events.
 This is one of the hardest parts of teaching narrative writing because the majority of the story detail is in this piece of their writing.
 Within the body, students are going to cover the sequenced events, details, feelings, actions, and emotions.

 Don’t forget to include details when you’re teaching narrative writing.
-If you look at the Common Core standards listed above, you will see that second grade is the age that students are expected to start adding details.
-They’re expected to start using feelings and actions to help explain their story.
-Give them lots of practice opportunities to perfect adding these into a story.
+If you look at the Common Core standards listed above, you will see that second grade is the age which students are expected to start adding details.

 Teaching narrative writing conclusions